frjo/hugo-theme-zen/README.md

 Then set the "realfavicongenerator" param to true to add the needed meta tags.
 Also good to set the "themeColor" param to correct colour.

+### Head and footer partials

+If you create partials named `head.html` and/or `footer.html` they will be used.
+They do not exist in the theme but are supported as a convenience.

+Content in the "head" partial will be added to the end of the "head" tag, perhaps some extra css or javascript.

+Content in the "footer" partial will replace all the default content in the "footer" tag.

 ### Layouts

 To customise a layout included in the zen theme, copy it to the root layout directory and edit it there.
 Make sure to maintain the directory structure inside the layouts directory.